shubshres/Birthday-Emails/README.md

 The user will also need to update the birthday.csv file with their recipients following the format of line 1.
 - Note: the user must leave line 1 in the .csv file
+- I have provided a sample in the .csv file as well